w-yeehong/tp/docs/UserGuide.md

 _Written by: Wai Lok_

-#### 5.2.6 Allocate a Patient to a Room: `editroom`

-Allocates a patient to a room.

-Format: `editroom ROOM_NUMBER p/PATIENT_NAME`

-Additional Information:
-* Allocates a person to the room with the specified `ROOM_NUMBER`.
-* `PATIENT_NAME` **must match exactly with the name of the patient that was input into Covigent previously**.
-* `PATIENT_NAME` is case-insensitive.
-* `PATIENT_NAME` is compulsory and must be provided.
-* A room with the `ROOM_NUMBER` must be present.
-* This is only one of features of the editroom command.
-Refer to the full command [here](#532-edit-room-editroom).

-Example(s):
-* `editroom 1 p/alex`.
-The patient named Alex will be allocated to Room #1.

-Expected Outcome: <br>
-* Using the first example, the result box displays the message, "Edited Room: Room Number: 1 Patient: Alex Temperature: 36.7 Period of stay: 08 Sep 2020 to 18 Sep 2020
-Phone: 12345678 Age: 23 Comment: - TaskList: -".
-* Details panel will show the details of the room with the allocated patient.

-_Written by: Ming De_

 ### 5.3 Room

 This section contains all the commands related to rooms.
 Scroll down to find out which feature you need!